 The irony here is that a stray cat was essentially responsible for a designer breed.

 The genetic tinkering has caused the Sphynx to have all kinds of problems, not to mention that being hairless when you are a cat isn't really that great.
-Owners need to watch for skin problems, burns, ear wax build up, and give them baths on a regular basis.
+Owners need to watch for skin problems, burns, and ear wax build-up.
+It is also important to give them baths on a regular basis.

 They are, however, known for being super gregarious, and described as one of the more dog-like breeds.
 If dogs were hairless, feline, genetic mutations.